AyaEldhna/todo-app-cubit/README.md

 # ToDo App using Cubit (Flutter)

 A modern and clean Flutter ToDo application that demonstrates **state management using Cubit**.
-Manage your tasks efficiently with add, edit, delete, and mark-as-done functionalities.
+Manage your tasks efficiently with add, delete, and mark-as-done functionalities.

 ---